thorsenk/rffl-boxscores/RFFL.md

 - Env precedence: CLI flags > real environment > `.env` (dotenv is auto‑loaded).
 - Stable CSV column order and float rounding make outputs deterministic.

+## Simplified H2H (Legacy Seasons)

+For seasons before 2019, ESPN’s per‑player lineup data can be incomplete or inconsistent.
+Use the `rffl-bs h2h` command to export simplified head‑to‑head matchup results without per‑player rows.
+This produces one row per matchup with home/away teams, scores, winner, and margin, and is suitable for season‑level results and standings.